realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 "SELECT * FROM HitCountTableSimple"
 ```

-In this case, `SELECT` stands for `read the following values`, followed by a `*` which indicates to read all data.
-The keyword `FROM` than specifie the table that should be read from which is again `HitCountTableSimple`.
+In this case, `SELECT` stands for `read the following values`, followed by a `*` which indicates to read all the data.
+The keyword `FROM` then specifies the table that should be read from which is again `HitCountTableSimple`.
 Finally we execute this command using `ExecuteReader()` (17) since we expect data back.
 This data is saved in an [`IDataReader`](https://docs.microsoft.com/en-us/dotnet/api/system.data.idatareader?view=net-6.0), from the documentation:

 > Provides a means of reading one or more forward-only streams of result sets obtained by executing a command at a data source, and is implemented by .NET data providers that access relational databases.

+`IDataReader` addresses its content in an index fashion, where the ordering matches that one of the columns in the SQL table.
+So in our case, `id` has index 0, and `hitCount` has index 1.
 The way this data is read is row by row.
 Each time we call `dataReader.Read()` (18) we read another row from the table.
-Since we know there is only one row in the table we can just assign the `value` of that row to the `hitCount`.
+Since we know there is only one row in the table we can just assign the `value` of that row to the `hitCount` using its index 1.
 The `value` is of type `INTEGER` so we need to use [`GetInt32(1)`](https://docs.microsoft.com/en-us/dotnet/api/system.data.idatarecord.getint32?view=net-6.0) to read it and specify the index of the field we want to read as a parameter, `id` being `0` and `value` being `1`.

 As before, in the end we want to properly `Close()` the database (20).